focus-editor/focus/LOG.md

 - Optimise line offset storage and recalculation
     + Drop cursor positions and just use offsets
     + Move cursor up and down
+    + Follow cursor
-    - Calculate positions of only visible cursors when drawing, then throw them away
+    - Calculate positions of only visible cursors when drawing
+    - Draw selections

+    - Remove cursor_offsets at the end

     - We currently recalculate lines:
         - in active_editor_handle_event, after each edit made by each cursor (!!!!) ( 2 places )